creamdog/JurassicCoffee/README.markdown

 ```

 #### Compile a Directory of Files
 This example calls the exe specifying the full path of a Directory containing multiple coffee files.
-Each file will be compiled and compressed with the output placed in the same folder and named '*.min.js'
+Each file will be compiled and compressed with the output placed in the same folder and named _*.min.js_.
 ```
 CD "$(SolutionDir)Tools\JurassicCoffee"
 CALL JurassicCoffee.Console.exe "$(ProjectDir)coffee -c"
 ```

 #### Specify an Output Directory for all Compiled Files
 This example specifies a Directory of coffee files and an Output Directory.
-Each compiled and compressed file will be placed into the Output Directory and named '*.min.js'
+Each compiled and compressed file will be placed into the Output Directory and named _*.min.js_.
 ```
 CD "$(SolutionDir)Tools\JurassicCoffee"
 CALL JurassicCoffee.Console.exe "$(ProjectDir)coffee" -c -o "$(ProjectDir)js"